 - Interview session – Students applying to the concentration in Surgical Education or in Surgical Innovation may be requested to attend an interview session either in person, by phone, or via Skype.

-The application deadlines listed here are set by Experimental Surgery and may be revised at any time.
-Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at: www.mcgill.ca/gps/contact/graduate-program.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by Experimental Surgery and may be revised at any time.
+Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at mcgill.ca/gps/contact/graduate-program.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete applications are considered only as time and space permit.